 If there is evidence that the patient had a positive history of smoking but you are not able to determine if they were a past or current smoker, record "Yes".
 For the purpose of this question do not attempt to distinguish between cigarette, pipe, or cigar smoking.
 If there is evidence that the patient has quit smoking, record "Yes".
 If there is explicit mention of a history of smoking record "Yes".
-If there is explicit mention that the patient was a "non-smoker", record "No".
-If there is no mention of smoking status, record "Unknown".
+If there is explicit mention of a history of smoking record "Yes".
+If there is explicit mention of a history of smoking record "Yes".
+If there is explicit mention of a history of smoking record "Yes".
+If there is explicit mention of a history of smoking record "Yes".